SSGangDevelopers/ssgang-smp/README.md

 # SSGangSMP

-This project aims to make the best plugin for any SMP which linked with Discord <br>
+This project aims to make the best plugin for any SMP which linked with Discord. <br>
-Project is now owned and maintained by developers from SSGang
+Project is now owned and maintained by developers from SSGang.